AnuragAnalog/Pothole-Detection/README.md

 # Pothole Detection

 Software Project Management Plan
 This document serves as the project plan for the Pothole detection.
-The content of this document is divided into ___ chapters: .
+The content of this document are divided into 7 chapters:

 ## Introduction